Key facts

 Course structure

-To qualify for the award of Graduate Certificate of Politics and Policy, a student must successfully complete the following:
+To complete the Graduate Certificate of Politics and Policy, you must pass 4 credit points.
+This includes:

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.